Butterfly Weed Plants (Asclepias tuberosa)

 Asclepias tuberosa is a native, perennial milkweed and you can expect it to die back in the fall and return each spring.
 Butterfly weed is drought tolerant and tough.

 Monarch butterflies lay eggs on this milkweed to feed their caterpillars.
-Although this is not one of their top choices they will gladly use it if it is the only milkweed planted.
+Although this is not one of their top choices they gladly use it if it is the only milkweed planted.
 I have used it as a back-up if I run out of other types of milkweed for the caterpillars.
 Even though it is not their favorite I will always grow Butterfly weed for its reliability, the beautiful flowers, and its ability to attract so many other butterflies!